|Go to verse:|

 “in the days of David.”
 The time of this famine is not given.
 Many commentators think that this is fairly early in David’s reign.

-For the translation “blood-guilt” see HALOT Hebrew-English Lexicon; the Schocken Bible by E. Fox; and the Keil and Delitzsch Commentary on the Old Testament.(top)
+For the translation “blood-guilt” see HALOT Hebrew and Aramaic Lexicon of the Old Testament; the Schocken Bible by E. Fox; and the Keil and Delitzsch Commentary on the Old Testament.(top)

 “sworn an oath to them.”
 The oath and the circumstance of its being sworn between Israel and the people of Gideon is in Joshua 9:1-15.